Ridge Racer (2004 video game): Music

+Hiroshi Okubo, who composed for previous Ridge Racer entries and sound directed R4: Ridge Racer Type 4, served as the game's sound director.
+In relation to the idea of Ridge Racers being a unified gathering of content from previous games, Okubo assembled a large team of composers, many of whom had composed for previous Ridge Racer games.
+The team included in-house composers such as Tetsukazu Nakanishi and Yuu Miyake, as well as composers who had since left Namco such as Shinji Hosoe, Nobuyoshi Sano, and Kohta Takahashi.
+The game's music is split into five discs: Red and Blue Disc both consist of new tracks, Remix Disc consists of remixed music from previous Ridge Racer games, and Classic Disc 1 and 2 features selections of tracks from previous games.

+A 2 CD soundtrack was published by Namco and distributed by King Records on April 27, 2005.
+Its production was delayed due to the team having to review rights and contracts, as well as prioritizing the game's launch.
+Some tracks that were shortened for their in-game versions appear in full length.
+The version of "Drive U 2 Dancing Remix" here notably includes vocals; Ayako Saso had submitted both vocal and instrumental versions as options during development.

 Reception

 Ridge Racer received "generally favorable reviews" according to the review aggregation website Metacritic.
 Its graphical ability and visuals were incredible on a portable device in 2004, and it was further praised for its gameplay, soundtrack (which also consisted of remixed tracks from older Ridge Racer titles) and multiplayer option.
 PALGN praised the game's graphics and the gameplay and considered the best Ridge Racer title for PSP.

 In retrospect, Adam Ismail of Kotaku Australia wrote about the game: "It's truly difficult to convey how staggering this game was to behold on a PSP.
 Seemingly overnight, we went from sprite-scalers and almost-but-not-quite 3D racing games on the Game Boy Advance to a 60 frames-per-second experience that could compete with anything on a home console."

 In Japan, Famitsu gave it a score of two eights and two nines for a total of 34 out of 40.

 It was re-released in 2005/2006 as a platinum title.